I just couldn’t help not sewing these sweet little Macaron Coin Purses when one of Craft Passion’s Facebook fans showed them to me.

 Thanks to XYZZhandmade for her inspiring handmade and some tutorial links in Japanese, this, this, this, and this.
 No, I can’t read Japanese, but I can guess from the pictures how to sew it.
 Here is the English version of the tutorial on how to sew this macaron coin purse where I have added more details on the sewing.

-The space inside the coin purse is quite limited but good enough to place some small jewelry like ear rings, rings; maybe to keep some small coins, folded money; a place to keep a small piece of note that wrote your shopping list and reminder, etc. Or, simply use it as a key chain or hanging ornament.
+The space inside the coin purse is quite limited but good enough to place some small jewelry like earrings and rings; maybe to keep some small coins, or folded money; a place to keep a small piece of note that wrote your shopping list and reminder, etc. Or, simply use it as a key chain or hanging ornament.
 Or, turn it into something enormously cute, like this.

-I have tried both nylon and metal zipper, each gave a different feel and effect on the macaron coin purse.
-Nylon zipper is easy to sew since you can just cut the zipper to the correct length.
-Zipping and unzipping is easier on nylon zipper too.
-Aesthetic-wise, I like metal zippers though it requires more works to do.
-If you find zipping on a metal zipper is craggy due to the small circular shape, rub the zipper’s teeth with some wax or candle, then zip and unzip a few times, you will find zipping is smoother after the waxing.
+I have tried both nylon and metal zippers, and each gave a different feel and effect on the macaron coin purse.
+A nylon zipper is easy to sew since you can just cut the zipper to the correct length.
+Zipping and unzipping are easier on nylon zippers too.
+Aesthetic-wise, I like metal zippers though it requires more work to do.
+If you find zipping on a metal zipper is craggy due to the small circular shape, rub the zipper’s teeth with some wax or candle, then zip and unzip a few times; you will find zipping is smoother after the waxing.